by Greg Hach

-At Hach & Rose, LLP, we discuss such issues with clients unsatisfied with their present counsel all the time.
+At Hach & Rose, LLP, we always discuss such issues with clients unsatisfied with their present counsel.
 Sometimes there is a valid reason why their prior attorney handled something in a way that shook their client’s confidence.
 In such cases, we always discuss that reason with you.

-If the case is being handled properly, we will suggest that you remain with your attorney.
+If the case is handled properly, we suggest you remain with your attorney.
 However, more often than not, we find that a prior attorney is not doing justice to their client or meeting that client’s needs.

-If you’re unsure what to do, give our firm a call for a completely confidential, pressure free, discussion and evaluation of your specific circumstances.
-We want to make sure you feel confident and prepared for your upcoming deposition.
-You felt strongly enough to search what you should expect from your deposition, now all you need to do is call Hach & Rose, LLP at (212) 779-0057 to get all the information you need.
+If you’re unsure what to do, call our firm for a completely confidential, pressure-free discussion and evaluation of your specific circumstances.
+We want to ensure you feel confident and prepared for your upcoming deposition.
+You felt strongly enough to search for what to expect from your deposition.
+Now all you need to do is call the personal injury attorneys of Hach & Rose, LLP at (212) 779-0057 to get all the information you need.